astroumd/GradMap/docs/git.md

 to install git.
 If you just want to use the material, you will also not need a github account.
 You can then stop reading here.

+A typical terminal session to add/modify code is:

+    cd GradMap                 # change directory someWhere
+    git pull                   # update your local repo git add someFile           # tell git there is a new file git commit someFile	       # add it to the local repo git push                   # push it to the remote repo

+Special caution for **ipynb** notebooks: make sure you have have cleared the cells via **Kernel->Restart & Clear Output** before saving them in git.

 ## 0. VCS

 VCS = Version Control System.